Vault-of-Jok3r/SQLPaf/README.md

 ![SQLPaf_Logo](https://github.com/user-attachments/assets/360c1632-a9f1-4740-b45b-f4b67027336a)

 SQLPaf is a powerful penetration testing framework designed to automate the detection and exploitation of SQL injection vulnerabilities.
-It combines Gobuster's brute-force web directory scanning, an AI-powered form recognition engine, and SQLMap's proven payload injection capabilities.
+It combines Gobuster's brute-force web directory scanning and an AI-powered form recognition engine proven payload injection capabilities.
 The result is a streamlined and efficient process for identifying, analyzing, and exploiting vulnerable web applications at scale.

 ## ⚠️ Disclaimer